kpsdev1/Fitness-365/README.md

 - Google Chrome
 - Microsoft Edge
 - Firefox
-- Lambdatest realtime browser testing was used to test the following:
+- Lambdatest realtime browser testing was used to test on the following:
     * Safari
     * Brave
     * Opera